You’ll never be thirsty in Hamilton, thanks to our stellar lineup of beers, ciders and wines – keeping pace with the city’s booming culinary scene.

 View Website

-This craft brewery in Hamilton’s industrial north end prides itself on pouring plenty of creativity into every can, including the can itself, which features original label designs by artists from around the world.
-Inside, there’s tasty beer or perhaps cider.
-Never content with the same old same old, the changing seasons mean new additions to the roster.
+This craft brewery in Hamilton's industrial north pours plenty of creativity into every can, including the can itself, featuring label designs by artists from around the world.
+With a range of craft beer, cocktails, and zero proof options, there's something for everyone to pour and enjoy.

 Grain & Grit Beer Co.